realJohnDoe/kenpo-notes/content/index.md

 - [[Belts]]
 - [[Forms and Sets]]

-There is also the first two parts of the focus techniques in our Dojo:
+There are also the first two parts of the focus techniques in our Dojo:

 - [[Beginner's Techniques]]
 - [[Intermediate Techniques]]